 The CAS in School Business Administration Program is designed expressly for candidates seeking school district business positions.
 Upon completion of the SBA Program and successfully passing the School District Business Leader (SDBL) leadership assessment administered by the New York State Education Department, candidates are awarded the CAS in School Business Administration and are then eligible to apply for the School District Business Leader (SDBL) certification issued by the New York State Education Department.

 As a result of the changes in administrative certification effective September 2004, candidates entering a program of study in educational leadership are no longer able to apply to the NYSED for administrative certification through the process of direct application.
 All applications for administrative certification for those candidates entering a program effective September 2004 and after must be through the process of institutional endorsement, which means the successful completion/graduation from an approved program registered with the NYSED.

-In addition to the educational and experiential requirements for these certifications, NYSED also plans to institute a testing/assessment piece for each administrative certification plus a continuing education/professional development requirement.
-However, details about these have not yet been provided.
-Once provided, this web site will be updated with that information.
+In addition to the educational and experiential requirements for these certifications, NYSED has instituted an assessment for each administrative certification plus a continuing education/ professional development requirement.
+Please contact the Certification Office for details.